Back pain and sciaticaHerniated disk; Sciatica

 - Infection in the spinal canal (epidural abscess).

-- Cancer that has spread to the spine from another part of the body (most commonly lung cancer, colon cancer, prostate cancer, and breast cancer).
+- Cancer that has spread to the spine from another part of the body (most commonly metastases from lung cancer, colon cancer, prostate cancer, and breast cancer).

 - Cancer that begins in the bones (the most common diagnosis in adults is probably multiple myeloma, seen in middle age or older adults).
 Benign tumors such as osteoblastoma or neurofibroma and cancers, including leukemia, can also cause back pain in children.